Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical

 When $\inf_{\boldsymbol{x}\in \mathbb{R}^n} \rho_0(\boldsymbol{x})>0$, we consider the following reformulated system in the M-D cases:

 where the operators $(L,Q)$ are defined in \eqref{operatordefinition}.
-Since the positive lower bound of $\rho$ can be obtained via its transport equation $\eqref{re}_1$ in short time for strong solutions, $\eqref{re}_2$ becomes a standard parabolic system for $\boldsymbol{u}$ without degeneracy or singularity.
-Then, starting from $\eqref{re}$, by adaptation of the classical methods for the well-posedness of the transport equation and the parabolic equations, such as the ones used in Matsumura-Nishida \cite{MN} and Sundbye \cite{Sundbye2}, one can establish the following local well-posedness results of the $s$-order ($s=2,3$) regular solutions (as defined in Definition \ref{cjk-po}) when $\inf_{\boldsymbol{x}\in \mathbb{R}^n} \rho_0(\boldsymbol{x})>0$.
+Since the positive lower bound of $\rho$ can be obtained via its transport equation $\eqref{re}_1$ in short time for strong solutions, by adaptation of the methods used in Matsumura--Nishida \cite{MN} and Sundbye \cite{Sundbye2}, one can establish the following local well-posedness results of the $s$-order ($s=2,3$) regular solutions (as defined in Definition \ref{cjk-po}) when $\inf_{\boldsymbol{x}\in \mathbb{R}^n} \rho_0(\boldsymbol{x})>0$.
 For brevity, we omit the proof here.

 \begin{thm} Let $n=2$ or $3$, $\bar\rho>0$ in \eqref{e1.3}, and \eqref{cd1local} hold.
 If the initial data $(\rho_0,\boldsymbol{u}_0)(\boldsymbol{x})$ are spherically symmetric and satisfy \eqref{in-start}--\eqref{in-start1}, then there exists $T_*>0$ such that the Cauchy problem \eqref{eq:1.1benwen}{\rm--}\eqref{e1.3} admits a unique $2$-order regular solution $(\rho,\boldsymbol{u})(t,\boldsymbol{x})$ in $[0,T_*]\times\mathbb{R}^n$ satisfying \eqref{decay-est-po} with $T$ replaced by $T_*$.
 Moreover, $(\rho,\boldsymbol{u})$ is spherically symmetric with form \eqref{duichenxingshi}, and \eqref{2dclassical1}{\rm--}\eqref{3dclassical1} hold with $T$ replaced by $T_*$. \end{thm}